zhedongzheng/tensorflow-nlp/nlp-models/tensorflow/movielens/README.md

 <img src="https://github.com/zhedongzheng/finch/blob/master/assets/movielens.png">

-You need Python 2 for this sub-project, because we need to use [PaddlePaddle](http://www.paddlepaddle.org/) for preprocessed Movielens dataset
+You need Python 2 for this sub-project, because we need to use [PaddlePaddle](http://www.paddlepaddle.org/) for pre-processed Movielens dataset

 ```
 pip install paddlepaddle
 ```